-Which monetization model to choose
+What monetization model to choose

 These are the most widely used ways to monetize your app.
 Later in the article, we will also take a more in-depth look at each monetization method.

-- Premium/light apps: when you create and publish two versions of your application.
+When you create and publish two versions of your application.
 The light version is available for free and allows users to access its core functionality.
 More advanced features remain blocked, and to unlock them users have to pay a one-time up-front fee which they can do either by downloading a premium app or purchasing a premium version right from the free app.

-- In-app subscriptions: subscriptions are charged on a regular basis, usually monthly, once in three or six months or even once a year.
+Subscriptions are charged on a regular basis, usually monthly, once in three or six months or even once a year.
 They give customers access to additional content that is normally blocked behind a paywall.

-- In-app purchases: instead of charging for your content regularly, you can create premium content that requires a single-time payment to unlock.
+Instead of charging for your content regularly, you can create premium content that requires a single-time payment to unlock.
 An app using this method will usually have free and premium content which allows to lure users in with more general information first and then offer to purchase something more complete or in-depth.

-- Paid apps: this method assumes that users have to pay for your product before downloading it.
+This method assumes that users have to pay for your product before downloading it.
 Users mostly don’t like to pay upfront, so this approach may work if an app is well-known or there is no other competitors available for free.

-- Rewarded content: a form of ad-based monetization in which users are offered to complete an action and get a certain in-app benefit in return.
+A form of ad-based monetization in which users are offered to complete an action and get a certain in-app benefit in return.
 Such actions usually include watching a video or downloading other apps from the store.